Tips, Guides, and Other Resources

 Tips for Taking Notes

-Laptops and tablets are fine, but my advice is to take notes with pen and paper.
+I urge everyone to take notes with pen and paper.
 Recent studies show that students who write lecture notes by hand retain more information and tend to outperform their laptop-using classmates on exams.

-As this is a large lecture course, I do not take attendance.
-With that said, you are responsible for attending lectues regularly and getting notes when you must miss.
+You are responsible for attending lectues regularly and getting notes when you must miss.
 I do not provide notes for missed lectues, but you can always ask one of your classmates to kindly share.

 Students With Disabilities

 If you think you will need additional accommodations, I strongly encourage you to contact the Disability Programs and Resource Center in Student Services (phone: 415-338-2472; email: firstname.lastname@example.org).
 You will be responsible for making arrangements with this office for special accommodations at least two weeks prior to any assignment due date or test.

 Tips for Reading Primary Texts

 When tackling the assigned primary source reading, it may help to consider the following questions:

 - What are the central ideas expressed?